 Here are strategies depending on where you live.

 Buying an Airbnb investment property in Denver can be difficult.
 Denver's Airbnb law restricts short-term rentals to only your primary residence.
-(And as of October 2019, the city had filed felony charges against four Airbnb hosts who were running short-term rentals in properties that weren't their primary residence.
-So be sure to consult with someone -- hint, hint: US.)
+(And as of August 2020, the city had filed felony charges against four Airbnb hosts who were running short-term rentals in properties that weren't their primary residence.
+So be sure to consult with someone -- hint, hint: Us here at Erin + James Real Estate.)

 But the Denver Airbnb law does allow owner-occupiers to rent out a separate space on their property as much as they want.
 So we work with a lot of clients to find properties with a basement apartment or a carriage house out back that gives you a full Airbnb rental while retaining the privacy of your own space.